MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2022-05-24-switch-on-tenant-isolation.md

 {{< image src="images/blog/Tenant_Isolation_4.png" >}}

-But wait, why should you care?
-What is cross-tenant isolation anyway?
+## Why should you care?

+Even if you have a very mature security concept (you have multiple DLP policies in place, external sharing is managed, automatic forwarding is disabled, you have the creation of custom connectors monitored) there is a crucial aspect you need to consider.

-Basically you can block inbound and outbound connections from and to another tenant.
+With tenant isolation you can block inbound and outbound connections from and to another tenant.

-That means you can create a flow that connects to another tenant, if you have the credentials (anyone ever worked with customer who created a guest account?)
+That means without tenant isolation someone can create a flow that connects to another tenant (if you have the credentials).

-Let me show you, what I did to demonstrate this:
+If you ever worked with guest accounts, service accounts or external contractors, you should consider this.

+Here is a demonstration between a flow that works between two tenants:

 I have two tenants:
 **ITPtestlab** and **MichaelRoth42**